 Don’t leave your lenses in the sun to dry them.
 This can cause other problems.

-An airtight box is a good place to store your lenses.
+Anis a good place to store your lenses.
 It’s convenient to leave all your gear in your camera bag, but left there it’s susceptible to affect by moisture.

 A cup full of silica gel placed in an old or stray sock with a knot tied in it will help keep your gear dry in a box.
 You’ll want to make sure the sock has no holes worn in it.

-Food storage boxes with good seals are useful.
+with good seals are useful.
 I use this type of box to store my film cameras and older lenses I don’t use often.
 Every so often I dry out the silica gel in the microwave oven.

 A more expensive and robust option is a Pelican case.
 These rugged camera cases are completely airtight when closed.
 Depending on the size of the case you may need to add more than one sock of silica gel.